Property Manager Locksmith Checklist (Sarasota & Suncoast)

 #### Master-key rebuild cost

 If the master key is lost or compromised, the entire system has to be re-pinned.
 Cost scales with the number of doors.
-Plan for ~$15–25 per door for the rebuild on a standard pin-tumbler master system.
+Plan for a per-door charge for the rebuild (quoted on the call) on a standard pin-tumbler master system.

 PrimeLock24 designs and maintains master-key systems for Sarasota-area property portfolios.
 Ask on the call about Schlage Primus or restricted-keyway options if your portfolio justifies the higher investment for tamper-resistance.